dimafeng/dimafeng.github.io/about.md

 My name is Dmitry.
 I'm a professional software engineer with more than **5 years** of production experience.
 Code is my passion.
 I hold a master's degree in **CS**.

-You can hire me for small or big project, for consultation or problem-solving on hourly basis.
-Sorry, but I'm not looking for a full-time position.

 ##Main Technical Expertise and Interests

 JVM-based tech stack, Javascript, functional programming (FP) approaches, TDD, Continuous Integration, codereview, design patterns.